bvds/andes/docs/guides/manager_guide/README.md

 <a name="OverviewTab"></a>
 ## Overview

 The Overview tab lets you monitor system usage.
+To scroll the list of devices, click in the list and drag your mouse up or down.

 The chart shows user activity for the current month:

 {@img Space_Ad_Overview.png}